Skip to main content

 3.4 Minor Abuse

 The infliction of physical injury, sexual abuse or exploitation of a Minor (whether by an adult or another Minor); negligent treatment or maltreatment of a Minor; or abandonment of a Minor.
-This includes the failure to make reasonable efforts to prevent Minor Abuse as well as emotional injury.
-See Appendix B, Signs of Abuse and Neglect, for more detail.
+This includes the failure to make reasonable efforts to prevent Minor Abuse as well as emotional injury (See Appendix B, Signs of Abuse and Neglect, for more detail).

-3.5 Non-University Program(s)
+3.5 Youth-Serving Non-University Program(s)

-Examples of Non-University Programs that are not subject to this policy include but are not limited to:
+Examples of Youth-Serving Non-University Programs that are not subject to this policy include but are not limited to:

 • A program or activity at which it is required or expected that a minor be accompanied by a parent or guardian